Marriage Counseling and Couples Counseling

 Is the friendship fading, replaced by mere coordination of family duties and living like roommates?

 Spark a change toward connection, cooperation, and passion that you had early in the relationship.
-Couples wait an average of six years before seeking counseling to resolve relationship dissatisfaction, but you don’t have to put off reconnection, trust and communication.
+Couples wait an average of six years before seeking counseling to resolve relationship dissatisfaction, but you don’t have to put off repairing and improving your relationship.
+Fix it now before it the problems take a larger toll.
 With over a decade of experience in clinical psychology and using the soundest research-based approaches with couples, I can help you resolve relationship problems and re-capture intimacy.

-Dr. Petersen is a marriage-friendly therapist and over half his practice is devoted to couples counseling.
+I am a marriage-friendly therapist and over half my practice is devoted to couples and marriage counseling.
 While the majority of counselors will tell you they do couples counseling, this is one area you want a specialist.
 Don’t take chances with your family.

-Most successful couples fix their problems with a series of several 50-minute meetings over two to three months.
-It’s much briefer than many people expect and yet the results are above average for our clinic.
+At Family Psychology of South Bend, most successful couples fix their problems with a series of several 50-minute meetings over two to three months.
+It’s much briefer than many people expect and yet the results are well above the national average.

 Call us at 574-280-8199 to discuss your situation or to make an appointment.
 Or, email me with a question.
 You may also Schedule Online HERE